emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 Each rule can have exactly one statement.
 SQL statements provide a rich set of built-in functions, enabling you to perform simple transformations and create timestamps, among other operations.

-SQL statements also supports embedding [JQ programs](https://stedolan.github.io/jq/) within expressions, which allows you to do complex data transformations whenever required.
+SQL statements also supports embedding [jq programs](https://stedolan.github.io/jq/) within expressions, which allows you to do complex data transformations whenever required.
 Expressions can be embedded within the `SELECT` and `FOREACH` statements.
 For the fields that can be referenced in the `SELECT` and `FOREACH` statements, see [Data Sources and Fields](./rule-sql-events-and-fields.md).

 <img src="./assets/rules/data-integration-arch.png" alt="image" style="zoom:40%;" />